cenit-io/miesh-integrations/docs/flows/sftpstore-do_convert_from_sftpstote_to_sapsf_perpersonal.md

-# Create a flow to convert PerPersonal single consolidated record to separate records
+# Create a flow to convert PerPersonal consolidated record to separate records

 ## Requirements